brilliantlabsAR/frame-codebase/README.md

 The codebase is split into two sections.
 The **nRF53 Firmware**, and the **FPGA RTL**.

 The nRF53 is designed to handle the overall system operation.
-It runs the MicroPython OS, as well as handle Bluetooth networking, AI tasks and power management.
+It runs Lua, as well as handle Bluetooth networking, AI tasks and power management.
 The FPGA meanwhile, simply handles acceleration of the graphics and camera.

 ![Frame system architecture diagram](docs/frame-system-architecture.drawio.png)